Bad Teacher: Plot

-Learning that Amy and Scott are chaperoning an upcoming field trip, Elizabeth smears an apple with poison ivy and leaves it for Amy, causing her to get blisters on her face.
+Learning that Amy and Scott are chaperoning a field trip, Elizabeth smears an apple with poison ivy and leaves it for Amy, causing her to get blisters on her face.
 Substituting for Amy on the trip, Elizabeth seduces Scott.
-They dry hump and Elizabeth leaves Amy a message through Scott's phone, recording all the action.
-However, Scott's ever-changing ideals disappoint Elizabeth and she loses interest in him.
+They dry hump, and Elizabeth leaves Amy a message through Scott's phone, recording the action.
+However, Scott's ever-changing ideals disappoint Elizabeth, and she loses interest in him.

-After her student Garrett is taunted by his classmates for getting rejected by a superficial girl, Elizabeth consoles him and helps make him popular, which prompts her to begin reflecting on herself.

-Back at the school, Amy tricks the janitor into unlocking Elizabeth's desk drawer and finds clues suggesting Elizabeth cheated on the state exam.
+Back at the school, Amy tricks the janitor into unlocking Elizabeth's desk drawer and finds clues suggesting that Elizabeth cheated on the state exam.
 Amy informs the principal and gets Carl to testify against her.
-However, Elizabeth took embarrassing photos of Carl and uses them to blackmail him to say she is innocent.
+However, Elizabeth blackmails Carl to say she is innocent.

-Having been indirectly informed that Amy had switched desks with her, Elizabeth states that teachers in the school use drugs.
-When the police bring a sniffer dog to search the school, they find Elizabeth's mini liquor bottles, marijuana, and OxyContin pills in Amy's classroom, in Elizabeth's desk, leading to Amy getting arrested and transferred to another school by the superintendent.
-Scott asks Elizabeth to start over, but she rejects him in favor of Russell, having learned they have a lot in common.
+Learning that Amy switched desks with her, Elizabeth states that teachers in the school use drugs.
+When the police bring a sniffer dog to search, they find Elizabeth's liquor bottles, marijuana, and OxyContin pills in Amy's classroom, in Elizabeth's desk, leading to Amy getting arrested and transferred to another school.
+Scott asks Elizabeth to start over, but she rejects him in favor of Russell, having learned that they have a lot in common.

 When the new school year starts, Elizabeth has reformed.
-She is kinder to her co-workers, and has started a relationship with Russell, and did not get her breasts enlarged because she feels that it is unnecessary.
-Elizabeth also has a new position as the new guidance counselor.
+She is kinder to her co-workers, has started a relationship with Russell, and did not get her breasts enlarged because she feels that it is unnecessary.
+Elizabeth also has a new position as the guidance counselor.